kamil-solski/Food101_MLOps-Lvl_1/README.md

 │   │   │   │   │   ├── train_accuracy
 │   │   │   │   │   ├── train_loss
 ...
-│   │   └── models                 # logged models with mlflow for all runs (with signature) │   └── tracking.db                # (optional) Local SQLite DB for MLFlow
+│   │   │   └── models             # logged models with mlflow for all runs in single experiment (with signature) ...
+│   │   └── models                 # model registry
+│   └── tracking.db                # (optional) Local SQLite DB for MLFlow
 │
 ├── outputs/                        # local folder for artifacts from current run only.
 Remeber since it is a temporary file it will be cleaned during next cli.py run